OntZ/machinemax-test/README.md

 3. If I were writing a production app I might think more about whether to separate concerns between layout divs (col-...) and child divs for component classes.

 4. If the machine actions and reducer start getting longer, it might be worth splitting them by actions/reducers for all machines and individual machines respectively.

+5. Machine details Bar chart could look better and I haven't figured out how to make bar width fill up between the points without hacking away at them.

+6. Didn't add animations as not relevant to actual user value and to save time.
+Would be fun to add some though.